FabricioBattaglia/Moment-of-Muscle/README.md

 Will Hall - Prepare UI templates for later use, reorganize charts

-Fabricio de Siqueira Battaglia -  Create profile page for the application
+Fabricio de Siqueira Battaglia -  Integrate firebase database with the application, allowing registration, login, and logout

 Michael Tsang & Wanyea Barbel - Work on job viewing screens for the application